Curious as to how to paint lamps? Change the look of your lamps with paint one layer at a time.

 Painted Lamps – One Layer at a Time

+Have you ever considered painting lamps but wasn’t sure how to paint a lamp?
+Me too.
 I thought I could force these lamps to match my living room.
 All I had to do was change the color because painting lamps is a thing.
+Right?
 It’s possible, it can be done and it will look great.
 Wrong.
-Well, only wrong in the case of making them match the room, but I was correct on all other aspects.
+Well, only wrong in the case of making them match the room, but I was correct in all other aspects.
 Just look at the detail on these lamp bases, they are gorgeous but dark.

 If you missed out on my living room reveal you can check out my Living Room Makeover post and see what I mean about not being able to force these to match.
 I thought I could, but in the end, the style of the lamps themselves did not match the style of my living room.